mflatt/racket/racket/src/cs/c/README.txt

 ========================================================================

 Compilation for Windows on Windows requires building the traditional Racket implementation.
-Then, from the directory
+Then, from the directory "..\..\worksp", run

- ../../worksp

-run "csbuild.bat".
+ ..\..\racket csbuild.rkt

 Many intermediate files will be put in "../../build", including a Chez Scheme checkout if it's not already present (in whcih case `git` must